 Battle 55b: Lionel Castle Oratory

 Bremondt is hanging out in the Oratory with a force consisting of only women.
 One of his ninjas arrives and tells him that Aliste has been defeated, and all the other guards have been drugged.
 The drugs are presumably the “effects” that Aliste was talking about.
 It seems Aliste drew the line between moral and immoral behaviour somewhere between “kidnapping and endangerment” but before “letting his ex-friend fight a city.”
 I…. yeah this still doesn’t redeem the guy.
 Also, remember that Lionel’s city guard didn’t show up to defend their last liege lord either?
-Did he really have to drug anyone at all?
+Considering their track record, did he really have to drug anyone at all?

 The party arrives, and Bremondt is shaking afraid of him.
 Bremondt promises his attendants a huge reward to fight for him, presumably because of the mixed allegiance issue, what with Beowulf being the rightful lord of Lionel.
 They agree, so it’s you against the mess of them (Ed. by the way, we didn’t know it, but one of them is holding a stealable Masamune sword!).
 Beowulf is once again a guest here, which is an even bigger pain than before.
 The enemy has the high ground and are all members of top-tier classes, and rare ones too: the PSX game had very few lady Ninjas, and very few Samurai or Mystics altogether!
 Bremondt, meanwhile, has both White and Black magicks (actually, he didn’t have White Magick so much as “Priest” Magicks, a weird offshoot of White Magicks that was previously used by Zalmour.
 If you look at the data, Priest Magicks strangely require a sword, despite the fact that the player never has access to the class to justify the micro-management?
 It’s worse than White Magick to begin with, so why did they bother with the restriction?).